 Peruvian president defends Fujimori pardon after protests

-Police fire tear gas in Lima on second day of unrest over pardon for deeply divisive ex-ruler
+Authoritarian ex-ruler issues apology after police fire tear gas on second day of unrest

-Riot police officers block the passage of protesters during a demonstration against the pardon for ex-president Alberto Fujimori, in Lima, Peru, on Christmas Day.
-Photograph: Eduardo Cavero/EPA
+A demonstrators throws a tear gas canister back towards police during clashes after the pardoning of former president Alberto Fujimori in Lima, Peru.
+Photograph: Martin Mejia/AP Photo

 The pardon has pitched Mr Kuczynski’s centre-right government into a fresh political crisis less than a week after Congress nearly removed him from office in the wake of a graft scandal.